Kibbles/polyblip/README.md

 - Windows, since the dialog box relies on Windows functions.
 Can easily be made generic with TkInter though.

 ## How to configure
 - You will first need to configure your phone to send messages to your computer by enabling the "Incoming Call" telephony notification on the phone's web portal.
-We're using Polycom vvx 300 phones; other models may or may not work (though I imagine the XML response messages are fairly standard)
+We're using Polycom vvx 300 phones; other models may or may not work (though I imagine the XML response messages are fairly standard).

 ![phone setup](https://i.imgur.com/c7Nid2r.png)

-- Then you need to define your receiving computer's IP address and port in a file called `ip.conf`.
+- Then you need to define your receiving computer's IP address and port in an included file called `ip.conf`.
 The syntax for this file is a single line featuring `ip:port` (e.g. `127.0.0.1:1337`).
 You can use almost port you want; Bottle isn't very picky.

 - Start your server using `call_alert.py`.
 If everything worked, you now have a listening bottle server.
 Have someone call you, and you'll get their name in a popup bubble.
 It also logs all received calls to `call.log`.